Tan Son Nhut Air Base

-Tan Son Nhat International Airport, (IATA: SGN, ICAO: VVTS) has been a major Vietnamese civil airport since the 1920s.
+Tan Son Nhat International Airport (IATA: SGN, ICAO: VVTS) has been a major Vietnamese civil airport since the 1920s.
+Overtime, Vietnam Air Defence - Air Force's military activities at the airport have been gradually reduced due to the airport's inconvenient proximity to downtown Ho Chi Minh City, as well as military lands having been converted and utilized for civillian facilities and developments.

 Early history

 Tan Son Nhat Airport was built by the French in the 1930s when the French Colonial government of Indochina constructed a small unpaved airport, known as Tan Son Nhat Airfield, in the village of Tan Son Nhat to serve as Saigon's commercial airport.
 Flights to and from France, as well as within Southeast Asia were available prior to World War II.
 During World War II, the Imperial Japanese Army used Tan Son Nhat as a transport base.
 When Japan surrendered in August 1945, the French Air Force flew a contingent of 150 troops into Tan Son Nhat.

 After World War II, Tân Sơn Nhất served domestic as well as international flights from Saigon.

 In mid-1956 construction of a 7,200 ft runway was completed and the International Cooperation Administration soon started work on a 10,000 ft concrete runway.
 The airfield was run by the South Vietnamese Department of Civil Aviation with the RVNAF as a tenant located on the southwest of the airfield.

-In 1961, the government of the Republic of Vietnam requested the U.S. Military Assistance Advisory Group (MAAG) to plan for expansion of the Tan Son Nhut airport.
+In 1961, the government of South Vietnam requested the U.S. Military Assistance Advisory Group (MAAG) to plan for expansion of the Tan Son Nhut airport.
 A taxiway parallel to the original runway had just been completed by the E.V.
 Lane company for the U.S. Operations Mission, but parking aprons and connections to the taxiways were required.
 Under the direction of the U.S. Navy Officer in Charge of Construction RVN, these items were constructed by the American construction company RMK-BRJ in 1962.
 RMK-BRJ also constructed an air-control radar station in 1962, and the passenger and freight terminals in 1963.
 In 1967, RMK-BRJ constructed the second 10,000-foot concrete runway.